 Starting with the multinational corporation (MNC), the development of thought is summarized by discussing supply chain management (SCM), global commodity chains (GCC), global value chains (GVC), global production networks (GPN), and global value networks (GVN).
 Taken together, this literature shows a global production already building on an extremely high level of coordination, cooperation, and collaboration around resources, infrastructures, and technologies in practice.
 Characterized by all sorts of complementarities and interdependencies, global production requires inter-organizational information processing and knowledge creation as well as managing relations across borders even for the most mundane types of products (e.g. Gereffi, Humphrey & Sturgeon, 2005).
 At the same time, global production is marked by the parallel occurrence of a time-space compression in and through inter-firm networks, i.e. horizontally and vertically connected forms of economic organization, and the place- and history-boundedness of single units operating on global, national, and local scales in these networks (Bair, 2008).
 Here, from all this the conclusion is drawn, that fostering cross-border, multi-agent collaboration and dialogue about what production system is needed in the future.
 For too long a time, the societal and political debate over the development of global production has been avoided by pointing to anonymous market forces, although many genuinely political issues are concomitant with the precise shape and functioning of supply chains.
 So, it’s high time to broaden the debate on how global production can be made more responsive to labour and environmental concerns; the current Covid19 may be unlikely to push the world beyond the edge of extinction, but the climate crisis may well do so.

 Multinational Corporation (MNCs).
 Multinational Corporations (MNCs) – or Transnational Corporations (TNCs) – are often regarded as the drivers and core units of global production.
 Whereas some authors require these organizations to have foreign-direct investments, i.e. own locations abroad, as well as an active management of these locations (e.g. Bartlett et al. 2002: 2-3), others also include other means of influencing cross border value-creation activities into their definition such as contracts (e.g. Cantwell, Dunning, & Lundan, 2010).
 Whereas the history of cross-border economic activities traces the emergence of global entities back to the colonial enterprises established in the 17th and 18th century (e.g. Hopkins & Wallerstein, 1994), only after the WWII the current era of the global expansion of large firms began.
 Going beyond comparative production costs in classic trade theory, early explanations of the modern variety of the phenomenon concentrated on foreign direct investment (FDI) and how these investments resulted from monopolistic advantages of large firms originating in technological knowledge and economies of scale, coupled with inter-industry oligopolistic competition (e.g. Hymer, 1968).
 Later location-specific resource endowments and arbitrage as well as organizational advantages of internalizing coordination across subsidiaries were added (e.g. Dunning, 2000).
 At about the same time, management theory started to view internationalization as a process of relation building and maintenance (Johanson & Vahlne, 1990).
 Meanwhile, transnational business activity has proliferated involving all sorts of organizations at various stages of their development while industrial capabilities have proliferated across a heterogeneous set of countries and large conglomerates have been split up by subcontracting, outsourcing, and offshoring (e.g. Gereffi, Humphrey, & Sturgeon, 2005: 79).
-Rather than being structured into the clear hierarchies of the MNC, large parts of global production resemble more often a network of multiple firms directed by a core of firms and their intra- and interorganizational networks.
+Rather than being structured into the clear hierarchies of the MNC, large parts of global production resemble more often a network of multiple firms directed by a core of firms and their intra- and interorganizational network partitions.

 Global supply chain management.
 A managerial approach to understand the interconnected nature of global production is supply chain management (e.g. Choi et al., 2020).
 The supply chain can be defined as “a network of manufacturers and service providers that work together to create products or services needed by end users.
 These manufacturers and service providers are linked together through physical flows, information flows, and monetary flows. (…) Supply chains link together the operations functions of many different organizations to provide real value to customers” (Bozarth & Handfield, 2019, p.
 23).
 Then, a global value chain implies sourcing, distributing, and retailing across borders.
 Managing these supply chains can be regarded as the foundational stone of a strategic management intending to increase the exchange value from a customer’s view while designing the supply chain for competitive advantage either through cost leadership or diversifying the product portfolio; a view of strategic supply chain management which has been popularized especially through the work of Michael Porter (1985).
 Often such a strategy process entails the outsourcing of intermediate goods and services previously provided internally.
 However, a strategic management of a supply chain also checks for opportunities to (re-)integrate upstream and downstream activities based on their expected value contribution.